-- 1) If a check or other negotiable instrument has been dishonored by a bank, the revenue collector must contact the drawer as soon as practically possible and must be requested to reimburse the Government for the amount of the dishonored check plus any other cost incurred including bank charges. - 2) If the check or other negotiable instrument has been dishonored for a technical reason to do with check preparation, the drawer must be requested to correct and countersign the error or issue a correct replacement check (including bank charges). - 3) If the check or other negotiable instrument has been dishonored with the words 'refer to drawer', 'insufficient funds' or 'no account' or anything similar, the drawer must be asked to make reimbursement in cash only (including bank charges).
+- 1) If a check or other negotiable instrument has been dishonored by a bank, the Assistant Secretary NTD or designee must contact the drawer as soon as practically possible and must be requested to reimburse the Government for the amount of the dishonored check plus any other cost incurred including bank charges. - If the check or other negotiable instrument has been dishonored for a technical reason to do with check preparation, the drawer must be requested to correct and countersign the error or issue a correct replacement check (including bank charges). - 3) If the check or other negotiable instrument has been dishonored with the words 'refer to drawer', 'insufficient funds' or 'no account' or anything similar, the drawer must be asked to make reimbursement in cash only (including bank charges). - 4) Treasury must maintain a list of dishonored checks to be monitored to ensure checks are not accepted by individuals/businesses whose check has been dishonored in a prior occasion.